semaphoreci/docs/docs/faq/faq.md

   </p>
 </details>

-### Why workflows don't trigger on pull requests?
+### Why aren't workflows triggering on pull requests?

 <details>
   <summary>Click for details</summary>
   <p>
 Make sure to <a href="https://docs.semaphoreci.com/essentials/project-workflow-trigger-options/#build-pull-requests">enable pull requests</a> in the project <code>Settings</code>.
 </p><p>
-If the configuration is correct, check if the pull request can be merged, or if there are conflicts.<br>
+If the configuration is correct, check if the pull request can be merged or if there are conflicts.<br>
-Semaphore uses the merge commit to run the workflows and there is no merge commit if there is a conflict on the pull request.<br>
+Semaphore uses the merge commit to run the workflows, so there will be no merge commit if there is a conflict in the pull request.<br>
   </p>
 </details>